 - See FAA Advisory Circular 90-105 for guidance on RNP 10 ( 10) authorization.

-- If you are eligible for oceanic 30 NM longitudinal and lateral separation:
+- If you are eligible for 23 NM lateral or 30 NM longitudinal separation:

 - In accordance with Doc 4444, flight plans with routes entering the Oakland Oceanic (KZAK) must contain, among the estimated elapsed times (EET) in Field 18, an entry point for KZAK and an estimated time.
 It is not mandatory to file the boundary crossing point in Field 15 of the route of flight, but it is permitted.